antares-v/TrustPath/FIREBASE_SETUP.md

 ### 3. Enable Firestore Database

+**If using a shared Firebase project:**
+- This should already be done by the person who set up the project
+- Skip this step if Firestore is already enabled

+**If using individual Firebase projects:**
 1. In Firebase Console, go to **Firestore Database**
 2. Click **Create Database**
 3. Start in **test mode** (for development) or **production mode** (for production)